By Peter Van Aulen, Esq.

 - The man admits his paternity of the child in a writing filed with vital statistics which has quickly informed the mother and she does not dispute the same.

 A presumption of paternity under the above statute can only be rebutted by clear and convincing evidence.
 It is obvious that a finding of paternity can have great consequences for everyone involved.
-If you are facing a paternity issue, call Peter Van Aulen today for a free consultation.
+If you are facing a paternity issue, call Peter Van Aulen today for a free 30 minute in office consultation.